simon1uo/vue-dndnr/docs/api/use-drag.md

   },
   // Use fallback mode for better touch device support
   forceFallback: true,
-  // Attach pointer events to the document
-  draggingElement: document,
   // Add a small delay for touch devices
   delay: 100,
   delayOnTouchOnly: true,